anhtu293/lens-translate/README.md

 We deploy our system on Google Cloud Platform (GCP) using three distinct clusters:

-1. **Logging Cluster**: Hosts the ELK stack and Jaeger for comprehensive logging and tracing.
+1. **Logging & Tracing Cluster**: Hosts the ELK stack and Jaeger for comprehensive logging and tracing.
 2. **Metrics Cluster**: Contains the Prometheus server and Grafana for effective monitoring.
 3. **Model Serving Cluster**: Dedicated to model serving operations.